2 Dead, 1 Injured In Wrong-Way Crash On Interstate 65 Near Crown Point

-CHICAGO (CBS) — Two people were killed and another was injured when a car headed in the wrong direction on Interstate 65 slammed into another car early Sunday near Crown Point, Indiana.
+CROWN POINT, Ind.
+(CBS) — A woman from central Illinois and an exchange student from the United Arab Emirates were killed and another person was injured when a car headed in the wrong direction on Interstate 65 slammed into another car early Sunday near Crown Point, Indiana.

+As CBS 2’s Mike Puccinelli reported, police said alcohol was a factor in the unbelievably violent crash.

 Indiana State Police said a 2015 Kia entered the southbound lanes of I-65 from the wrong ramp at U.S. 231 around 1:30 a.m., and crashed into a 2015 Chevrolet Corvette in the center lane.

-The driver of the Corvette was pronounced dead at the scene, police said.
-His name and age have not been released.
+The driver of the Corvette, 20-year-old Saif Suhail Humaid Alder, of Indianapolis, was pronounced dead at the scene, police said.
+Adler was an exchange student from the United Arab Emirates, attending IUPUI in Indianapolis.

-The driver of the Kia, 21-year-old Anna Warner, of Beaverville, Illinois, was taken to Franciscan Health Crown Point, where she was pronounced dead around 2:40 a.m., according to police and the Lake County Coroner’s Office.
+The driver of the Kia, 21-year-old Anna Warner, of Beaverville, Illinois in downstate Iroquois County, was taken to Franciscan Health Crown Point, where she was pronounced dead around 2:40 a.m., according to police and the Lake County Coroner’s Office.

 A male passenger in the Corvette also was taken to Franciscan Health Crown Point, but police said his injuries were not life-threatening.